g00dnatur3/node-log/README.md

 ```
 // the filename this code is contained in is: Gpio.js
 const log = require('node-log').log('[Gpio]');

+// if you omit the log tag, it will use the filename
+// const log = require('node-log').log()

 function hello() {
   log('got here');